alospeaks/cisco-dc-automation/LabGuide/section-2-1-docker.md

 ###Exercise-2
 ####Working with Docker Machine Utility
-When you installed docker tool, docker-machine automatically got installed. `docker-machine` utility lets you manage docker engines.
+When you installed docker tool, `docker-machine` automatically got installed. `docker-machine` utility lets you manage docker engines on different hypervisors including virtualbox.
 Its like a manager of docker engine.
 Docker engines can be hosted locally on your virtualbox or remotely on the cloud.

 ***Make sure you do not have any VPN connections such as Cisco's Anyconnect turned on.***